IoSL-INav/project/user-stories-and-use-cases/user-stories-and-use-cases.md

 Based on the user stories mentioned above this would be our initial use cases.

 **Use case: Register as user**
-* Actors: unregistered user, mobile application, backend
+* Actors: unregistered user, mobile application, federation provider, backend
 * Flow
   * Unregistered user downloads the app from any kind of App Store
   * Unregistered user taps on "Sign up"
-  * Mobile application shows a short sign up formular
-  * Unregistered user supplies an user name (unique), a valid mail address and a password
-  * Mobile application sends given input to backend
+  * Mobile application sends log in request to keycloak federation provider in order to log user in
-  * Backend validates received input
-    * On error: Sends back an error
-    * On success: Creates new user based on given input and returns a success message
-  * Mobile application shows return message from backend and eventually forwards to main part of application
+  * Mobile application shows return message from backend/federation provider and eventually forwards to main part of application

 **Use case: Add a friend**
 * Actors: registered user Alice, registered user Bob, mobile application, backend
 * Flow
-  * Alice taps on the button 'Add a friend' and puts in 'Bob' as the user name
+  * Alice taps on the button 'Manage friends' and then presses the '+' button.
+She puts in Bob's tubIT mail address
   * Mobile application takes input and sends it to backend
-  * Backend validates input and looks up supplied user name ('Bob')
+  * Backend validates input and looks up supplied user mail
     * Not found: backend returns an error message
-    * Found: backend adds 'Bob' to Alice's friend list and returns success message
+    * Found: backend adds 'Bob' to Alice's default friends group and returns success message
   * Mobile applications shows answer from backend

+Location sharing is now done via a mixture of geo-fencing so called hotspots and detecting those as well as the user's settings with whom to share the entering/leaving of such a hotspot.
+Therefore the process of sharing a user's location involves editing the user's settings.

-**Use case: Show location to friends**
+**Use case: Show location to friends (most privacy, most interaction)**
 * Actors: registered user Alice, mobile application, backend
 * Flow
-  * Alice taps on the button 'Share location'
+  * Alice taps on the settings menu button
+  * She chooses to disable auto-ping and auto-locating
+  * Alice turns WLAN on
+  * Alice enters a so called hotspot
-  * Mobile application shows current position on a map and asks Alice to confirm the position
+  * The application notifies her via push notification that she entered a hotspot and asks if she wants to inform a group about her presence in the area
-    * Unconfirmed: Alice can select her current position
-    * Confirmed: proceed
+    * Alice unlocks app and chooses 'no' or which specific group to inform (e.g. all her friends)
+  * The application now tries to locate her precisely and therefore asks Alice if she wants to be located that way
-  * Alice chooses between sharing her location with all her friends or just a selected few ones
+    * Alice chooses either 'yes' or 'no'
+      * If 'yes': The application asks whether to locate via Bluetooth or manual position pinning
+      * If 'no': continue
+  * Mobile application syncs gathered context information with Alice's backend information and eventually pings specified friend groups

+**Use case: Show location to friends (medium privacy, medium interaction)**
+* Actors: registered user Alice, mobile application, backend
+* Flow
+  * Alice taps on the settings menu button
+  * She chooses to enable auto-ping and disable auto-locating
+    * She specifies which group to share with if she is found to be inside a hotspot
+  * Alice turns WLAN on
+  * Alice enters a so called hotspot
+  * The application pings everyone in the specified group that Alice entered the area
+  * The application tries to locate Alice precisely and therefore asks Alice via push notification if she wants to located be that way
+    * Alice unlocks her phone and chooses either 'yes' or 'no'
+      * If 'yes': The application asks whether to locate via Bluetooth or manual position pinning
+      * If 'no': continue
+  * Mobile application syncs gathered context information with Alice's backend information and eventually pings specified friend groups

+**Use case: Show location to friends (least privacy, least interaction)**
+* Actors: registered user Alice, mobile application, backend
+* Flow
+  * Alice taps on the settings menu button
+  * She chooses to enable auto-ping and auto-locating
+    * She specifies which group to share with if she is found to be inside a hotspot
+    * She turns Bluetooth on so that the app is able to automatically locate her in beacon fence
+  * Alice turns WLAN on
+  * She enters a so called hotspot
+  * The application pings everyone in the specified group that Alice entered the area
-  * Mobile application sends location and sharing data to backend
+  * The application tries to locate Alice precisely via Bluetooth
-  * Backend takes current position of Alice, saves it and notifies either all her friends or just the stated ones
-  * Backend returns a success message or an error message
+    * As always: if that fails, use manual position pinning if wanted
-  * Mobile application shows answer from backend
+  * Mobile application syncs gathered context information with Alice's backend information and eventually pings specified friend groups

 **Use case: Find friends already in my area**
 * Actors: registered user Alice, mobile application, backend
 * Flow
   * Alice taps on the button 'Show friends in my area'
-  * Mobile application performs a request to backend asking for users in Alice' friends list with currently turned on location tracking in Alice area
+  * Mobile application performs a request to backend asking for users in Alice' friends list who are currently in a hotspot and have turned on to share their location
-  * Backend receives the request and queries database for Alice' friends within a defined radius of Alice position
+  * Backend receives the request and queries database for those friends
   * Backend builds a response and sends it back to mobile application
-    * Empty user list: No friends of Alice currently have location tracking enabled and are in Alice' area
+    * Empty user list: No friends of Alice currently have location tracking enabled and are in the hotspot
     * User list: These friends of Alice meet the criteria
   * Mobile application takes response and either signals that no trackable friends are currently around or shows a map with drawn locations.